Skin softener: a girl’s best friend

 I’m currently using a Dior skin softener given to me by a Japanese cousin of mine.
 I apply it before bed under a moisturizer.
 I pat it on my skin until it feels sticky but firm and finish with a night cream.
 Unfortunately, this Dior line isn’t available in the States but I’ve previously used Shiseido hydro nourishing softener (listed below) and that’s worked really well for me too.

-Asia’s bestselling and affordable skin softeners
+Asia’s bestselling skin softeners

 - SK-II Facial Treatment Essence – 30ml – $19.50